berkeley-scf/berkeley-scf.github.io/servers/cluster/parallel.md

 ---
 title: "Submitting Parallel Jobs"
 ---
-One can use SLURM to submit a variety of types of parallel code.
+One can use Slurm to submit a variety of types of parallel code.
 Here is a set of potentially useful templates that we expect will account for most user needs.
 If you have a situation that does not fall into these categories or have questions about parallel programming, submitting jobs